 A history of police violence in America

-Police killed 1,127 people in 2020 alone, according to Mapping Police Violence (MPV), and as of Oct.
-6, police have killed nearly 800 people in 2021.
-Despite making up only 13% of the American population, Black people were 28% of the people killed by law enforcement that year.
-MPV statistics show that Black people are three times more likely to be killed by a policeman, despite being 1.3 times more likely to be unarmed.
-Black lives are being taken in stark numbers, but almost 99% of killings by police have not resulted in criminal charges, according to MPV.
+Police killed 1,144 people killed by police in 2021, according to Mapping Police Violence, up from 1,132 people in 2020.
+Despite making up only 13% of the American population, Black people represent 23% of those killed by law enforcement in 2021.
+MPV statistics show that Black people are nearly three times more likely than white people to be killed by a police officer.
+Almost 99% of killings by police have not resulted in criminal charges.

 From the beginning, discrimination was institutionalized in political and economic spaces.
 The need to inflict forced labor on Black lives after slavery was the main objective for the original police force in the South.
 This is where force was ingrained into police tactics, as hate groups such as the Ku Klux Klan merged with the system.
 Generation after generation, new rules were put into place specifically to target the Black population, including segregation, incarceration, voter suppression, redlining and lack of government assistance, and economic infrastructure.
 Statistically, in reported incidents alone, Black people’s experiences with the criminal justice system have always been vastly different from those of other groups.